 Food

-Caterers most often charge on a price per head basis rather than for the total amount of food.
-This means the bill may add up fast but it is easier to budget for.
+Caterers usually charge on a per-person basis rather than by the total amount of food.
+This can add up quickly, but it does make budgeting easier.

 Drinks